nhillsbos/e28/p4/README.md

 of favorited posts are displayed next to the "favorite posts" link in the header/footer navbars.

 The favorites' page will feature a list of posts by title and author.
 The post title will link to the post.
 The user can remove the posts by clicking the "x" button.

+The "contact page" features a simple "contact us" form with vuelidate taking care of the simple form validation.
+When the user submits their message, a message thanking the user by name is displayed.